Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 Cost: £10 a month by Standing Order.
 Membership continues for as long as the Standing Order is effective.

-You will get: all "Friend" privileges, PLUS a Footplate Pass (Note 2) entitling you to visit the footplate once the locomotive returns to traffic, AND the opportunity to work on the loco (Note 5) while it is being restored, under the supervision of an experienced engineer.
+You will get: all "Friend" privileges, PLUS a Footplate Pass (Note 2) entitling you to visit the footplate once the locomotive returns to traffic, AND the opportunity to work on the loco (Note 5) while it is being restored.

 Sponsor